• Français

 Visual: Intense garnet red in colour tinged with dark purple.

-Nose: Delicate aromas of stewed stone fruits, red berries, cherries
+Nose: Delicate aromas of stewed stone fruits, red berries, cherries.

 Palate: Features nuances of stone fruit such as plum and sour cherry combined with notes of light tobacco and spices to lend great complexity to this wine.
 This ensemble of flavours, with affirmative, well-integrated tannins results in a lengthy finish.